 Our basement bathroom aka the world’s ugliest bathroom ever remodel here

-Here are the before photos from before we made some cosmetic changes in 2015.
+Here are the before photos from right after we moved in!

 So here is what we have.
 An antique dresser turned vanity.
 I know these are very trendy right now, but ours is not in the best condition.
 The wood doesn’t seem to be properly sealed on top, and we have chipped wood and some mold around the sink.
 The worst part about this vanity though is the mirror.
 This mirror drives.me.crazy.
 It is too close to the sink and despite cleaning it nearly every single day, it is always splashed with toothpaste or watermarks.